Skip to main content

 You can run a new Checkmarx One scan on the project that is open in your VS Code workspace.

-You must first create a Checkmarx project and run the initial scan using some other method, e.g., web portal, API, CLI etc. and load the scan results in the VS Code console.
-Then, you are able to run subsequent scans on that project from VS Code.
+You must first create a Checkmarx project and run the initial scan on a particular branch of the project using some other method, e.g., web portal, API, CLI etc. and load the scan results in the VS Code console.
+Then, you are able to run subsequent scans on that project branch from VS Code.

 Notice